void

 Background

 Wiener Illustrierte Zeitung was an illustrated weekly that was published every Saturday.
 The first issue appeared on 19 December 1914.
-The magazine continued to the end of 1916, altogether 107 issues.
+The magazine continued to the end of 1916, and altogether 107 issues were published.
 In the address book of 1917 the paper is not listed.
-The emphasis was on pictures from the war, celebrities, and patriotic propaganda, and the photos were for that time of good quality.
+The emphasis was on pictures from the war, celebrities, and patriotic propaganda.
+The photos were for that time of good quality.

-The paper was published by Gesellschaft für grafische Industrie, located in the city district of Mariahilf (VI.
-Bezirk) near the centre of Vienna.
+The paper was published by Gesellschaft für grafische Industrie, located in the district of Mariahilf (VI.
+Bezirk), near the centre of Vienna.

 Vídeňské illustrované noviny

-A Czech weekly with the same title was also published in Vienna.
+A Czech weekly with the an identical title was also published in Vienna.
 This is however an entirely different periodical and was in circulation much longer, from 1906 to 1920.

 Quote(s) from the novel